fionnfitz/F1-Project/README.md

 8. Results - Information aboutthe result of each race.
 9. Result history - Information about historical results.
 10. Qualifying results - Information regarding the qualifying section.

+## Benefits:

+Gain a deeper understanding of Formula 1 racing from a data-driven perspective.

+Enhance the overall Formula 1 fan experience by making complex data accessible and engaging.

+This project offers a unique opportunity to combine the technical skills of SQL with the data visualisation capabilities of Tableau to unlock insights about one of the dynamic sports in the world.